 Sometimes, you may find yourself stuck in the middle of a sentence, grappling for the right words, pronouns, or adjectives.
-And there will be a situation when you thought the sentence was right, but a Grammar police friend runs with a gun behind you.
+There will be a situation when you thought the sentence was right, but a Grammar police friend runs with a gun behind you.
 English is the official language of communication at many workplaces.
 Many competitive exams test you on it.
 How can you ignore it?
 Keep reading to get a compiled list of common mistakes in English students make.

 1. Run-on Sentences